sangdv/deepspray/README.md

 NOTE: if you want to train with gray image plz add --gray flag to step 2,3,4.

-## Step 2: Generate background image (please ignore if you have bg image)
+## Step 2: Generate background images (please ignore if you have availabel background images)
 (In this sample code I provide 3 types of backgound: white, with noise, and 3 solid color profiles, create for 2 types of objects and save in 2 backgound folders: ./data/backgound_1 and ./data/backgound_2)

 ```bash